Artist

 How much does Coolio make in a year?

-Coolio is modeled at $190K-$610K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Coolio is estimated at $190K-$610K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Coolio still make money?